hammsvietro/redstone/README.md

 $ redstone server-config 192.168.0.67 --port 4000

 ```
-The address should contain only the hostname (do not specify protocols nor ports)
+The address should contain only the hostname (do not specify protocols or ports)

 ### Login